A Letter for Your Veterinarian

 Welcome to the world of Clumber spaniels.
 Largest of the spaniel breeds, Clumbers are generally quite easy going.
-We’d like to help acquaint you with some of the more unusual, as well as the common problems your Clumber patients may encounter.
+We would like to help acquaint you with some of the more unusual, as well as the common problems your Clumber patients may encounter.

 Clumbers are one of the first ten original AKC breeds, but their numbers are few.
-We work with a limited gene pool, and are striving to improve the health and soundness of our dogs.
-Great progress has been made in the past decades.
+We work with a limited gene pool and are striving to improve the health and soundness of our dogs.
+Great progress has been made in the past decade.

-Due to their thick ear leather and heavy, lowset ear, infections are not unusual.
+Due to their thick ear leather and heavy, low-set ear, ear infections are not unusual.
 Routine cleaning can help to minimize problems.
 Clumbers who suffer from recurrent ear infections should be evaluated for possible food hypersensitivities.

 Clumber eyelids are often “v” or diamond shaped, in accordance with the breed standard of conformation.
 Entropion may occur, but minor deviations of the lids may require only monitoring until full head maturation is reached (about two to three years of age).
 Ectropion is also sometimes seen, but care must be taken not to confuse the normal, diamond shape of the lower lid with ectropion.
 A properly shaped Clumber lid will often be looser than other breeds.
 Haw often shows.
 The proper lid, while loose, should not roll in or out, but drooping in and of itself is not unusual.
 Clumbers are supposed to have a lot of loose skin on their heads and faces.

 Hip dysplasia is not uncommon in the breed.
 Their substantial bone and heavy rear muscling often seem to minimize overt clinical signs in Clumbers, even though their radiographs may show changes which could be crippling in other breeds.
-Clumbers are a type of dwarf breed, and have an acetabular conformation which is naturally shallower than that of retrievers, Rottweilers or German shepherd dogs.
+Clumbers are a chondrodystrophic (dwarf) breed and have an acetabular conformation which is naturally shallower than that of retrievers, Rottweilers, or German shepherd dogs.

 The long, low body structure of the Clumber may predispose them to intervertebral disc disease.
 Both cervical and thoracic disc problems may occur.
 Medical or surgical therapies can be of great benefit.
 Immune mediated hemolytic anemia (IMHA) is a serious disease which has been encountered in Clumber spaniels.
 Since sulfa drugs have occasionally been suspected as a trigger in autoimmune conditions, it is best to avoid them in Clumbers.